 Additional services such as groceries, gas, motels, car rentals, meat processing, and airline transportation can be obtained in Steamboat Springs.
 Except for car rentals, airlines, and medical attention these same services can be obtained in Walden, which is about 25 miles from the ranches.

 Out of state OHV's that are used on public lands must be registered in Colorado.
 If you plan to use your ATV on our ranches only then they do not have to be registered.
-Hunters on the Buffalo Pass during the archery seasons may want to register their ATV if they are camped on the forest.
+Hunters on the Buffalo Pass may want to register their ATV if they are camped on the forest.
 ATV permits can be obtained from most license agents or online.
 This is another example of the way the State gouges out of state hunters.